isomerpages/mindef-ndp2022/_faq/Ticketing.md

 Yes, all attendees will be required to show their proof of vaccination or VDS exemption via the following mediums: (i) TraceTogether App; (ii) HealthHub; (iii) Sync Website; (iv) COVID-19 Vaccination Card; or (v) Medical Memo.
 Children who are 12 years old and below will be required to show proof of age at the point of entry.

-*An individual is considered fully vaccinated by national guidelines if he/she has (i) received the full regimen of a World Health Organisation Emergency Use Listing vaccine, including the respective duration post-vaccination for the vaccine to be fully effective; or (ii) recovered from COVID-19 within the last 180 days.*
+<sup>1</sup>*An individual is considered fully vaccinated by national guidelines if he/she has (i) received the full regimen of a World Health Organisation Emergency Use Listing vaccine, including the respective duration post-vaccination for the vaccine to be fully effective; or (ii) recovered from COVID-19 within the last 180 days.*